jentery/engl425/index.md

 We suggest dedicating an average of 3 to 5 hours of study each week to this course, plus 1.5 hours for the weekly [meetings](#meetings).
 To frame expectations and decrease overwork, we assign in the [schedule](#schedule) a number of recommended hours to each week of the course, and we communicate progress in terms of weekly steps (0-14) toward completing the course, partly because online learning makes time weird for us all, and focusing on anything is a struggle during a pandemic.

 Of course, 3 to 5 hours per week is only a guideline.
-You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the comics and concepts involved.
+You may find that you need (or want) more or less time depending on the activity, your preferences, what you can manage during a given week of life and online learning, and your own familiarity with the comics and concepts involved.

 # Comics